TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Diachromatic executes ``bowtie2`` separately for R1 and R2 with the ``--very-sensitive`` option.
 Individual reads mapping to multiple locations are typically discarded.
 Diachromatic provides two levels of stringency for the definition of multi-mapped reads:
     1. **Very stringent definition:** There is no second best alignment for the given read.
-In this case the line in the SAM file produced by ``bowtie2`` contains no ``XS`` tag.
+In this case the line in the SAM record produced by ``bowtie2`` contains no ``XS`` tag.
 Use Diachromatic's ``--bowtie-stringent-unique`` or ``-bsu`` option in order to use this level of stringency.
-    2. **Less stringent definition:** There can be a second best alignment, but the score of the alignment (MAPQ) needs to e greater than 30 and the difference of the mapping scores between the best and second best alignment must be greater than 10.
-This definition was adopted from HiCUP (version v0.6.0 and higher).
+    2. **Less stringent definition:** There can be a second best alignment, but the score of the alignment (MAPQ) needs to e greater or equal than 30 and the difference of the mapping scores between the best and second best alignment must be greater or equal than 10.
+This definition was borrowed from HiCUP (version v0.6.0 and higher).
 Diachromatic uses this option by default.

 Pairing of properly mapped read pairs